Top

 A critical part of your system, called the heat exchanger, then carries over this blast of heat right into the air around it.
 The blower within your furnace will forcefully push out this newly warm air into the different duct lines, which then work to distribute the air in all the rooms of the property.

-A system of special return ducts serve to collect the air that is both cooler and denser than the heated air, and the cycle starts all over again.
+A system of special return ducts serves to collect the air that is both cooler and denser than the heated air, and the cycle starts all over again.

-While a gas or propane-powered boiler uses some similar parts, the heat exchanger in this system serves to warm up a tank of water, usually to about 140°F. Instead of pushing air into ductwork, the heated water is carried into different radiators that individually heat up every room.
+While a gas or propane-powered boiler uses some similar parts, the heat exchanger in this system serves to warm up a tank of water, usually from about 120°F to 180°F. Instead of pushing air into the ductwork, the heated water is carried into different radiators that individually heat up every room.

 Propane furnaces are a type of forced-air furnace that uses liquid propane as its fuel source.
 The propane is stored in a tank outside the home or business and is connected to the furnace via a gas line.

-In order to convert the liquid propane into a gas, the furnace has a component called a heat exchanger.
+In order to convert liquid propane into a gas, the furnace has a component called a heat exchanger.
 The heat exchanger is located between the burner and the blower.
-When the thermostat calls for heat, the burner ignites and the heat exchanger starts to warm up.
+When the thermostat calls for heat, the burner ignites, and the heat exchanger starts to warm up.

 As the heat exchanger warms up, it vaporizes the liquid propane and converts it into a gas.
 The gas then moves across the heat exchanger and transfers its heat to the metal surface.
 The blower then kicks on and starts to circulate air across the heat exchanger.
 The air picks up the heat from the metal surface and is distributed through the duct system.
 From there, it is distributed through vents to create a warm and cozy environment in your home or business.

 Propane furnaces are an efficient way to heat your home or business and can save you money on your energy bills.
-Although propane and gas offer many benefits, they can be extremely dangerous if they are allowed to seep into your home or business in large amounts.
-If your heater is malfunctioning, it could easily leak out these substances in your property.
+Although propane and gas offer many benefits, they can be extremely dangerous if they seep into your home or business in large amounts.
+If your heater is malfunctioning, it could easily leak out these substances on your property.

 • Powdery white dust near your gas-fueled HVAC system